trupti-prog/NYC_TAXI-DE-Project/README.md

 # NYC_TAXI-DE-Project

-Creating end-to-end data solutions by dynamically pulling the NYC Taxi data from the website.
+To create end-to-end data solutions by dynamically pulling the NYC Taxi data from the website.

 **1) Problem**

-To build pipelines with automated solution within Data Factory.
+Building pipelines with automated solution within Data Factory.

 **2) Data**